coreyhulse/pinball_tournament_machine_notes/machines/TalesfromtheCrypt_cn_97_GR6wO.md

 Source: [PAPA/ReplayFX Competition Notes](https://replayfoundation.org/papa/learning-center/director-guide/game-notes/#GameNotes)

-Install rom unofficial rom 4.0 for better scoreing and other fixes
+An option is to install unofficial ROM 4.0 for better scoring and other fixes.